 Those paying attention in 2015 saw a continuation of the acquisitions and consolidations of major ad tech players, though at a much more tempered pace.

-The long term impact of this activity is that advertisers now have fewer choices offering arguably a more complete end-to-end marketing solution that encompasses the full cycle of cross channel marketing (planning / modeling / targeting-execution / measurement-attribution).
+The long term impact of this activity is that advertisers now have fewer choices which offer arguably more complete end-to-end marketing solution encompassing the full cycle of cross channel marketing (planning / modeling / targeting-execution / measurement-attribution).